Pronunciation – Mi-yah / M-eye-ah

 Maya was also seen to take a dislike to a grey heron…

-Maya is a beautiful, brilliant osprey, and has now raised 14 chicks in her five years of breeding in Manton Bay.
-She has provided us with a fabulous insight into the nature of osprey motherhood over the six seasons we have watched her.
+Maya is a beautiful, brilliant osprey, and has now raised 16 chicks since she first bred in 2010.
+She has provided us with a fabulous insight into the nature of osprey motherhood over the years we have watched her.
 She has also provided us with some excellent entertainment!
 (See above).
 Whilst it would be nice to know the details of Maya’s history before she arrived in Rutland – where she was born, who her parents were etc – we must accept that this is knowledge we are never going to be privy to.
 Wherever she came from, we are happy that she is here, and we hope that she will breed in Manton Bay for many years to come.